Table of Contents

 More Benefits of Colostrum and Mature Milk.

-- The laxative effect will help remove meconium (black tar-like poop) and keep bilirubin (causing Jaundice) levels under control.
+- The laxative effect will help remove meconium (black tar-like poop) and control bilirubin (causing Jaundice).

 - Breast milk contains human growth factor that continues to develop organs.